 Define the scope of your project

-Instructions on these pages encourage you to gather specific types of information.
-You may find it convenient to download this prepared spreadsheet and use it to record input as you move through the steps.
+You may find it useful to download and complete this prepared spreadsheet to record input as you move through the steps.

-Access the Steps to Resilience Glossary for definitions and examples of words related to resilience.
+Access the Glossary for definitions and examples of words related to resilience.